timiskhakov/timiskhakov.github.io/_posts/2024-08-01-sparse-sets-and-where-to-find-them.md

 - Intel Core i7-10750H CPU 2.60GHz, 1 CPU, 12 logical and 6 physical cores
 - .NET SDK 8.0.303, .NET 8.0.7

-Not only did we significantly decrease memory allocation, but we also slightly reduced the time!
+Not only did we significantly decrease memory allocation, we also slightly reduced the time.

 Speaking of time, though, if we take a look at the [Remarks](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2.clear?view=net-8.0#remarks) section of the dictionary documentation, we find an interesting fact about the `Clear` method:

 > This method is an `O(n)` operation, where `n` is the capacity of the dictionary.

-Considering the number of elements in `results`, let's call `m`, and multiplying it by the number of key-value pairs in the `cache`, `n`, we get `O(m*n)` complexity just for cleaning the dictionary.
-Well, apparently, the overhead of cleaning is marginally faster than creating a new dictionary each time we need it.
-However, this led me down a rabbit hole to see if we could eliminate this overhead to further decrease the time while keeping memory usage proportional to the `cache` size.
+Considering the number of elements in `results`, let's call `m`, and multiplying it by the number of key-value pairs in the `cache`, `n`, we get `O(m*n)` complexity just for clearing the dictionary.
+Well, apparently, the overhead of clearing is marginally better than creating a new dictionary each time we need it.
+However, this led me down a rabbit hole to see if we could get rid of this overhead to further decrease the time while keeping memory usage proportional to the `cache` size.
 It turns out we can.
 In this post, we'll explore sparse sets, consulting with Russ Cox's article, [Using Uninitialized Memory for Fun and Profit](https://research.swtch.com/sparse), and see if they can help us with this problem.

 # Sparse Sets

 If you've ever worked with dictionaries (or maps, as they're called in some languages), you probably know they are based on hash tables.
 To put it simply, they use a hash function to compute a hash code from a key.
 This hash code then serves as an index pointing to a location in an array where the value is stored.
 The better the hash function, the more evenly distributed within the array the hash codes will be.
 Since the key space is usually much larger than the array size, different keys can produce the same hash code, resulting in a collision.
 Various collision resolution techniques exist to handle these scenarios.
 For example, an array's item could store buckets or slots for multiple values instead of a single scalar value.

 However, using hash tables and hash functions is not the only way to design a map.
-In certain cases, when the key space is known and relatively small, say, an integer of 4 bytes like in our problem, the overhead of hashing and resolving collision conflicts can be eliminated, and fast index lookups can be used instead.
-One way to achieve that is to use sparse sets, an idea that has been around since the 70s.
+In certain cases, when the key space is known and relatively small, say, a 32-bit integer like in our problem, the overhead of hashing and resolving collision conflicts can be removed, and fast index lookups can be used instead.
+However, if we were to use regular arrays to store value with indexes serving as keys, we would be back to square one with the linear time for clearing the dictionary.
+So, what should we do?
+This is where sparse sets, an idea that has been around since the 1970s, come to the rescue.

 When it comes to a set of integers, one of the most popular implementations is a bit array, where each integer is represented by its index within the array.
-Initially, the array is filled with `0` or unset bits, indicating that it's empty.
+Initially, the array is filled with `0`s or unset bits, indicating that it's empty.
 To determine if the set contains an integer, we look up the corresponding index and check the bit.
 Similarly, to add an integer to the set, we simply set the bit.
 The following picture shows that we have added the numbers `0`, `4`, `5`, and `1` to the set:

 {:refdef: style="text-align: center;"}
 ![Bit array](/assets/images/bit-array.png)